atopile/faebryk-project-template/docs/development.md

 # TODO

-@{%git_owner%} should write a detailed guide on how to install and edit this project.
+@TEMPLATE_VAR_gh_user should write a detailed guide on how to install and edit this project.